ooi-data/data-vent/README.md

 using the github workflow <Deploy Flows> associated with the repo.
 Deployment infrastructure specification can be found in `blocks.py` and needs to be updated and run manually.

-#TODO migrate to prefect worker orchestration model in place of agent model
 ## Prefect worker
 The prefect2 worker is hosted on an OOI-RCA AWS account ECS instance. `molamola-prefect2-worker` This worker was set up in-part following this tutorial :